 An installment loan is simply a loan that is paid back over time in incremental (and usually equal) payments.
 Installment loans are typically used for purchases of big-ticket items such as furniture, vehicles, and even houses.

-The average installment loan usually requires a good credit score to obtain, but if your credit score is high enough to qualify, this may be a good option.
+The average installment loan usually requires that the borrower have at least fair credit, but if your credit score is high enough to qualify, this may be a good option.

 If you’re an active member of the military, you may qualify to take out a personal loan against future earnings.
 Active service members should check with their commands to see if this is an option for them.

-Another type of military loan is a VA or Veteran’s Administration loan for the purchase of a home.
+Another type of military loan is a Veteran’s Administration loan (VA loan) for the purchase of a home.
 This type of military loan is available to anyone who has served and was honorably discharged from active service.

 Because these loans are guaranteed by the government, they offer service members great terms and rates.

-Of course, if you own a home already, tapping your home equity line is another way to secure a wedding loan, probably at a lower interest rate.
+Of course, if you own a home already, tapping into your home equity line is another way to secure a wedding loan, probably at a lower interest rate.

 Buying a boat is a big expense, and you should consider carefully whether taking out a personal loan is in your best interest.
-However, if you’ve found a great deal on a boat and need a loan, there are some lenders that will grant subprime boat loans for folks with less-than-perfect credit.
+However, if you’ve found a great deal on a boat and need a loan, some bad credit lenders will grant subprime boat loans for folks with less-than-perfect credit.

-Usually, a boat loan will require you to make a substantial down payment, but if you have the means to do so, you could be the proud owner of a new boat.
+As with an auto loan, a boat loan may require you to make a substantial down payment, but if you have the means to do so, you could be the proud owner of a new boat.
 And, as with any loan, if you make payments on time, you could turn your poor credit into an excellent credit score over time.

-The government offers different types of loans through various agencies, and for a number of specific purposes.
+The government offers different types of loans for several specific purposes through various agencies.
 Some examples of government loans include small business and business expansion loans, housing loans, student or education loans, farming loans, and even disaster relief or emergency loans.

 To learn more about the specific government loan type you’re interested in, check with the appropriate agency or government-sponsored enterprise (GSE) responsible for issuing these loans.

-A debt consolidation loan is a type of personal loan typically used to pay off high-interest rate credit cards or other debt.
-As the name suggests, it’s a way of combining or consolidating your disparate debt payments into a single payment each month.
+A debt consolidation loan is a type of personal loan that is typically used to pay off high-interest rate credit cards or other debt.
+As the name suggests, it’s a way to combine or consolidate your disparate debt payments into a single payment each month.

-It can be tempting to turn to any available source when you’ve got bad credit and find yourself in need of cash.
+It can be tempting to turn to any available source when you’ve got a bad credit score and are in need of cash.
 However, some subprime personal loans simply aren’t worth the risk.

 Below is our list of the types of subprime personal loans you should avoid and why.
-Remember, there may be better options out there for accessing the financial resources you need.
+Remember, better options may be out there for accessing the financial resources you need.

 Some examples of why private student loans are a poor choice include:

-When you’re in need of cash to start, expand or fund your small business, turning to a bank or lending institution for a small business loan can be tempting.
+When you’re in need of cash to start, expand, or fund your small business, turning to a bank or lending institution for a small business loan can be tempting.
 You can also explore invoice financing or a merchant cash advance.
 However, this isn’t always a good idea.

 Loans for small businesses can often come with high interest rates and exorbitant terms — especially if you have bad credit.
-Instead of invoice financing, a merchant cash advance, or something similar, consider a loan offered through the federal Small Business Administration.
+Instead of invoice financing, a merchant cash advance, or something similar, consider a loan offered through the Small Business Administration.

 This government-funded agency offers loans with reasonable rates and terms for things from expansion to short-term working capital.

 A hard money loan uses the value of a property as the collateral, but often with untenable terms.
 These loans are more expensive and have higher origination costs than a standard mortgage, VA loan, or FHA loan, making them impractical as a personal loan for most borrowers.

 A commercial loan is money that is usually lent to a business instead of to an individual.
-These loans are also sometimes referred to as commercial and industrial or business loans.
+These loans are also sometimes referred to as industrial loans or business loans.

 Bridge loans are loans designed to bridge a gap between the purchase of something and the permanent source of financing for it.
 Bridge loans are usually of very short duration.
 Because of this, they can charge an extremely high APR.

 A construction loan is a loan type that is also usually short in duration.
 They are frequently used to pay for the costs of building a new home, after which you can apply for a standard mortgage, VA loan, or FHA loan.